javascript-tutorial/en.javascript.info/4-binary/04-file/article.md

 ## FileReader

-[FileReader](https://www.w3.org/TR/FileAPI/#dfn-filereader) is an object with the sole purpose of reading from `Blob` (and hence `File` too) objects.
+[FileReader](https://www.w3.org/TR/FileAPI/#dfn-filereader) is an object with the sole purpose of reading data from `Blob` (and hence `File` too) objects.

-It's event based, as reading from disk may take time.
+It delivers the data using events, as reading from disk may take time.

 The constructor: